PhD, Political Science, York University, 2002

 BA Hons., History, Memorial University of Newfoundland, 1984

 Conway, Masson, and Dufour, eds.
-Cross-border solidarities in 21st century contexts: Feminist perspectives and activist practices, Rowman & Littlefield International, 2021, in press.
+Cross-border solidarities in 21st century contexts: Feminist perspectives and activist practices, Rowman & Littlefield International, 2021.

 Conway and Lebon, eds.
 “Popular Feminisms, past(s), present(s) and possible future(s)”.
 Latin American Perspectives (48) nos.
 4 & 5, 2021.